 It is likely that driving is a key aspect of maintaining your independence as you age.
 It’s normal that your driving abilities change as you get older.
 By reducing risk factors and incorporating safe driving practices, you may find you are able to stay behind the wheel for many years to come.
 LifeFone offers three safety tips for older drivers.

 Medical Alert Resources | LifeFone

 There is no doubt there are many medical alert system providers available, and as with all services, there are some that are clearly better than others.
-Below is a list of questions you should ask when calling to inquire about subscribing to such a device:
+Below is a list of questions you should ask any medical alert company when calling to inquire about purchasing such a device: